mishavac/deldos/README.md

         Build and run the application on your iPhone using Xcode.
         Use the app to send commands to the server, which will execute them on your Mac.

-    Sending Commands:
-        In the app, enter the name of the application or the command you want to execute on your Mac.
-        Press the "Run Command" button to send the request to the server.
-        The server will execute the command on your Mac and return the result.

 By following these steps, you'll be able to control your Mac using your iPhone through the deldos application.
 ENG